gemini-testing/looks-same/README.md

 ### Comparing images with ignoring caret

-For visual regression tasks it may be useful to ignore text caret in text input elements.
-You can do it with `ignoreCaret` option.
+Text caret in text input elements it is a pain for visual regression tasks, because it is always blinks.
+These diffs will be ignored by default.
+You can use `ignoreCaret` option with `false` value to disable ignoring such diffs.
+In that way text caret will be marked as diffs.

 ```javascript
 looksSame('image1.png', 'image2.png', {ignoreCaret: true}, function(error, {equal}) {